CheckMate-Split/checkmate-split/README.md

 ## Firebase Cloud Functions

 Firebase functions live in the `functions` folder.
+Each feature has its own subdirectory with an `index.js` that exports its functions.
+See `functions/README.md` for details on the layout.
 The `scanReceipt` function proxies requests to the TagGun API to parse receipt images.
 Deploy with the Firebase CLI after configuring credentials:

 ```sh